 Implications for language design and evolution

-In future language design and evolution activities, consider a standardized set of mechanisms for detecting and treating error conditions, so that all languages to the extent possible can use them.
+In future language design and evolution activities, language designers should consider a standardized set of mechanisms for detecting and treating error conditions, so that all languages to the extent possible can use them.
 This does not mean that all languages use the same mechanisms, as there will be a variety, but that each of the mechanisms be standardized.

 Type-breaking reinterpretation of data [AMV]